MasonProtter/SpecializeVarargs.jl/README.md

  <summaryClick me! ></summary>
 <p>

 The macro `@specialize_vararg`, called like `@specialize_vararg N fdef` where `N` is an integer literal and `fdef` is a varadic function definition, will create literal methods for the function defined in `fdef` for up to `N` arguments before falling back on a traditional vararg definition.
-We can exapand the macro to see what exaclt it's doing:
+We can exapand the macro to see what exactly it's doing:
 ```julia
 julia> using SpecializeVarargs